CompGenomeLab/globalNERepair/README.md

      * e.g    XR-seq-(6-4)PP-repA / damage-seq-(6-4)PP-repA    XR-seq-(6-4)PP-repB / damage-seq-(6-4)PP-repB    XR-seq-Cisplatin-repA / damage-seq-Cisplatin-repA and etc.

-5. Lastly, create a dataframe in which each column will be chromosome_name, position_start, position_end, XR-seq, damage-seq, ChIP-seq, and DNase-seq RPKM values, sequentially.
+6. Creating a dataframe in which each column will be chromosome_name, position_start, position_end, XR-seq, damage-seq, ChIP-seq, and DNase-seq RPKM values, sequentially.

   * In most cases, there will be technical and/or biological repliciates of each sequencing in this case they should be sequentially followed.

      * e.g    (6-4)PP_Repair_damage_normalized_repA   (6-4)PP_Repair_damage_normalized_RepB   (6-4)PP_Repair_damage_normalized_RepC   and so on.

+7. Apply same subsampling steps again (1-6) for all NGS data but this time after subsampling the ".BED" file, for intersencting the downsampled file use gene annotation (Gene and Intergene region files) file which can be created by the Python script _Genes_Intergenes.ipynb_.
+For any information regarding the script and its format see section [Gene Annotation](#Gene-Annotation).
+  * **Attention!** The bedtools intersect step for gene annotation needs 4 files, which can be created using the _Genes_Intergenes.ipynb_, not the 5kb divided human reference genome.
+Therefore, user should repeat the same step for four times for each sequencing type and if there are replicates then four times for them too.
+    ** For XR-seq-(6-4)PP-repA, map the reads on three gene and one intergenes file.
+So, use that four files as a a reference genome file.

 # Gene Annotation
 For retrieveing the hg19 gtf file manually by downloading it from its original source please go to the link below (or see [section Data](#Data)):